 Here in the UK, the retail sector accounts for the majority of chickens used for meat, so securing commitments from them will be game-changing.
 It’s clear that they won’t move on their own, however.

-Animal Equality continues to engage with these companies behind-the-scenes and has an ongoing public-facing campaign raising awareness of the plight of chickens bought and sold by Tesco, but we need you to help us get them across the line!
+Animal Equality has an ongoing public-facing campaign raising awareness of the plight of chickens bought and sold by major UK supermarkets.

 We’ve shown that when big corporations adopt meaningful animal welfare policies, millions of lives are changed in the process.